DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Package-Settings.md

 ### AdPrevYear

 A string, default value: 17
-Purpose: limit applicants (and associated data) to those made after 31-AUG-<AdPrevYear>
+Purpose: limit applicants (and associated data) to those made after 31-AUG-<AdPrevYear>.
+That is no more than